$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

-\begin{thm}[Local structure theorem] Let $\uX$ be a spherical $G$-vairiety and $\uY\subset \uX$ a $G$-orbit containing $x$ such that $Bx$ is open in $\uY$.
+\begin{thm}[Local structure theorem] Let $\uX$ be a spherical \R{$G$-variety}.
+Let $\uY\subset \uX$ be a $G$-orbit containing \R{a geometric point} $x$ such that $Bx$ is open in $\uY$.
 Define the parabolic subgroup $Q$ to be the stabilizer of $\uX_{\uY,B}$ and choose a Levi subgroup $L$ of $Q$.
-Then: \begin{enumerate} \item $\uX_{\uY,B}$ is affine $B$-stable; \item There exists an affine $T$-stable closed subvariety $M$ of $\uX_{\uY,B}$ such that the action morphism $\mu:Q^u\times \uM\to \uX_{\uY,B}$ is finite surjective and $\mu^{-1}(x)=\{(e,x)\}$, where $e$ is the identity; \item If we further assume that $\uY$ is a separable $G$-orbit, the action morphism $\mu$ is an isomorphism; \item If $\uY$ is $G$-separable and $\uX$ is toroidal, the variety $\uM$ is an affine toric embedding of a torus $A$ given by the quotient $L/L_0$, where $L_0 \subset L$ is a subgroup containing the derived group of $L$.
+Then: \begin{enumerate1} \item $\uX_{\uY,B}$ is affine $B$-stable; \item \R{Let $T$ be the maximal torus in $B$.} There exists an affine $T$-stable closed subvariety $M$ of $\uX_{\uY,B}$ such that the \R{group action}\Yi{1.51 fixed but not very sure} morphism is finite surjective and $\mu^{-1}(x)=\{(e,x)\}$, where $e$ is the identity;\Yi{3.90 fixed} \item If we further assume that $\uY$ is a separable $G$-orbit, the action morphism $\mu$ is an isomorphism; \item If $\uY$ is $G$-separable and $\uX$ is toroidal, the variety $\uM$ is an affine toric embedding of a torus $A$ given by the quotient $L/L_0$, where $L_0 \subset L$ is a subgroup containing the derived group of $L$.
 Furthermore, we have $\Lambda\cong\fX^*(A)$ via the restriction of $B$-eigenfunctions on $M$.
-The toric variety $M$ is determined by the colored cone associated to the orbit $\uY$; \item With the same assumptions in (4), every $G$-orbit of $\uX_{\uY,B}$ is of the form $\overline{Q^u\cdot \uM'}$, where $\uM'$ is an $A$-orbit.
-In particular, there is a bijection between $G$-orbits in $\uX$ and $A$-orbits in $\uM$. \end{enumerate}
+The toric variety $M$ is determined by the colored cone associated to $\uY$; \item With the same assumptions in (4), every $G$-orbit of $\uX_{\uY,B}$ is of the form $\overline{Q^u\cdot \uM'}$, where $\uM'$ is an $A$-orbit.
+In particular, there is a bijection between $G$-orbits in $\uX$ and $A$-orbits in $\uM$. \end{enumerate1}

 \end{thm}

 \begin{proof} Statement (1) and (2) are proved in \cite[Theorem 1.2]{Knop93}.

 For (3), since we can $G$-equivariantly embed $\uX$ into $\P(V)$, where $V$ is a simple $G$-module, it suffices to prove the case when $\uX=\P(V)$ (not necessary spherical) and $\uX_{\uY,B}$ is the complementary in $\P(V)$ of the unique $B$-stable hyperplane.
 This is proved in \cite[Proposition 1.3]{Huruguen}.